2,341 Helping Hands jobs in the United Kingdom

 full-time

-• Participate in training and development opportunities to enhance skills and knowledge in social care.
+• Participate in relevant training and professional development activities.

 Qualifications:

-• A valid UK driving license and access to a reliable vehicle are essential for travel within the community.
+• A driving license and access to a vehicle for fieldwork are essential.

 This advertiser has chosen not to accept applicants from your region.